SPECIAL CONDITIONS OF THE AUCTION HIGHLIGHTED

 lieu of cash shall be conditional upon such cheque being honoured on presentation.

-24. The purchase price is payable by the buyer to the auctioneer by bank-guaranteed cheque or by internet transfer on the date
+24. The purchase price is payable by the buyer to the auctioneer by EFT (electronic funds transfer) on the date of sale (“the

-of sale (“the payment date”) unless other payment terms and or means are agreed between the auctioneer and the buyer.
+payment date”) unless other payment terms and or means are agreed between the auctioneer and the buyer.
+The auctioneer

 25. Every entry made by the auctioneer in its vendor roll as to the property sold and the selling price thereof, shall be binding